hi-ogawa/talks/2026-02-28/drafts/proposal.md

 In English

-## 自己紹介文
+## 自己紹介文 / self introduction

 OSS developer at VoidZero Inc. `@vitejs/plugin-rsc` author.
 Vite, Vitest and Waku team member.

-## 発表タイトル
+## 発表タイトル / title

 Is "use cache" a React feature?

-## 概要
+## 概要 / abstract

 Next.js has introduced "use cache" directive.
 While it appears as a Next.js feature, the core functionality is built on React primitives and fundamental RSC concepts, which are bundler/framework-agnostic.

 This session explores how "use cache" works using React's serialization and deserialization APIs.
+The focus is on understanding the underlying React APIs and how they relate to familiar RSC concepts like client components and server functions.
 Through a demo implementation for `@vitejs/plugin-rsc`, we'll see that the fundamental mechanism is a React feature, while Next.js adds framework-specific features like fetch caching and revalidation on top.
-The focus is on understanding the underlying React APIs and how they relate to familiar RSC concepts like client components and server functions.

-## アピールポイント
+## アピールポイント / appeal points

+Concrete API covered in the poster will be:
+- `renderToReadableStream` / `createFromReadableStream`: RSC serialization API to convert client/server references in two worlds (client and server).
+- `encodeReply` / `decodeReply`: encoding / decoding of server function arguments.
+- `createTemporaryReferenceSet`: temporary reference API enables donut pattern of static shell (`use cache` component) and dynamic children.

 ---